 You could stop here but they would be more casual and for use only 1 or 2 times because the condensation from your beverage would start to leak through after a few uses.

 To make your DIY greeting card coasters last longer, use a foam brush to apply a thin, even coat of Modge Podge to the cardboard coaster.
 This will serve as a layer of sealant.
 It appears slightly opaque when wet but once it dries it is shiny and clear.
 After allowing your first layer of sealant to dry completely (about 20 minutes), you can brush on a second thin, even coat of Modge Podge to get a better seal and a nice thick glossy coat.
 Allow to dry again completely.
 Now you DIY coaters are ready to be used.
 Enjoy!

-I hope you enjoyed these ideas for how to reuse your greeting cards.
+I hope you enjoyed these great ideas for how to reuse your greeting cards.
 Do you enjoy eco-friendly crafts?
-Do you like these ideas for reusing greeting cards?
-Which is your favorite?
+Which of these art projects with old greeting cards will you try first?
 We’d love to hear some of your card reuse ideas too.
 Let us know how you get creative and reuse old cards!
 Share you pics @familyfocusblog!